FAU-LAP/NOMAD-CAMELS/docs/instrument_drivers.md

 parent: Programmer's Guide
 nav_order: 1
 ---
+# Navigation Structure
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

 # NOMAD-CAMELS Instrument Drivers

+{:toc}

+This page should help you create new instrument drivers that can be used in NOMAD-CAMELS.
-## 1. Writing New Instrument Drivers
+## 1. Writing New Instrument Drivers for PyPi

+{:toc}

-Every instrument driver is an individual [PyPi](https://pypi.org/) package.
+Every instrument driver should be an individual [PyPi](https://pypi.org/) package.\
+It is possible to create drivers that are only available locally for you.
 > &#9888;
 > Currently the drivers are located in [testPyPi.org](https://testPyPi.org/). &#9888;\
 > This will be changed to [PyPi.org](https://PyPi.org/) once the devices are stable.

 The source code of each driver can be found in this repository.
 ### 1.1.
 Folder structure

+{:toc}

 The driver should have the following folder structure
 ```
 <parent_driver_name>